How inflation could affect your investments

 Stocks, on the other hand, may offer some protection against inflation depending on the type of company.
 Some companies can increase the price of their goods or services as inflation rises, so they can maintain their profit margins.
 However, inflation can negatively influence companies as they absorb higher prices and slowing sales can impact their revenue and profits.

 On the other hand, some areas of the market may benefit from rising inflation, including commodities and commodity-related stocks, as well as real estate.

-There are investment products that can address inflation risk, such as variable-rate investments.
-Their payments are usually based on an index that are affected by the rise and fall of inflation, such as the prime rate.
+When it comes to fixed income investments, there are a number of investment products that can address inflation risk, such as variable-rate investments.
+Their payments are usually based on an index that changes based on the rise and fall of inflation, such as the prime rate.

 Inflation-linked bonds, the returns of which are tied to the cost of consumer goods, are another investment that helps to cushion the impact of inflation.
-The principal and interest payments of this bond rise with inflation, helping to preserve your purchasing power.
+The principal and interest payments of these bonds rise with inflation, helping to preserve your purchasing power.